jexuswebserver/jexus_docs/manager/getting-started/features.rst

    .. image:: _static/add_server_types.png

 #.
-Choose IIS Express and click "Next" button.
+Choose IIS Express Configuration File and click "Next" button.

 #.
 Specify full path of the configuration file (.config) in the text box, or
    click "..." button to browse the file system,